Doughlicious Bakery Offers Old World Kolachi and More

 It sounds simple, but it involves many details and tricks of the trade.
 To do it right, a baker cannot cut any corners, and that makes kolachi making a time-consuming process.

 With the help of her aunt, Vikki Pavis, and other family members, Brown gets busy in the bakery kitchen every morning.
-Pavis is the daughter of the Makoskys, and everyone who works in her bakery is part of her family.
+Pavis is the daughter of the Makoskys who started the tradition.

 “I make 72 kolachi every day, just me and two others, and it takes six to eight hours to make them,” Brown said.